weilingx46/workshop-ws-5-8-aws/README.md

 `ruleArn` is the output from the `aws events...` command. `function-name` can also be found by going to the AWS Console -> Services -> Lambda -> Functions.

 Now, let's test it!
 Run `claudia test-lambda`.
-You should see a Slack message in your personal channel!
+You should see a Slack message in your personal channel.

-It should look like this!
+It should look like this:

 ![](/img/webhook.jpeg).